jpignata/blog/articles/server-sent-events.md

 <script src="https://gist.github.com/3928474.js?file=picture_frame.rb"></script>

-Once all stitched together, anyone looking at the page when another user enters a search term will have their background changed to the search result.
+Now that everything's stitched together, all users on the page will see its background changed when another user enters a search term.
 It looks something like this:

 ![](/images/server-sent-events/demo.gif)